anthony-linaro/shrinkwrap/documentation/userguide/configmodel.rst

 friendly    string      Label to display against the terminal when muxing to stdout.
 An empty string disables the prefix for the output. port_regex  string      Regex to use to find the TCP port of the terminal when parsing the FVP stdout.
 Must have single capture group. type        enum-string Terminal type.
 See below for options. no_color    boolean     Optional (defaults to false, only applies to ['stdout', 'stdinout'] types): If true, output from this terminal is not color-coded.
-If this terminal carries the interactive shell, it is advised to set this to true to prevent interferring with the shell's escape sequences. --no-color command line option causes this to behave as if set to true. no_escapes  bool/string Optional (defaults to false, only applies to ['stdout', 'stdinout'] types): If true, strips any escape sequences from the output stream before forwarding to the terminal.
+If this terminal carries the interactive shell, it is advised to set this to true to prevent interfering with the shell's escape sequences. --no-color command line option causes this to behave as if set to true. no_escapes  bool/string Optional (defaults to false, only applies to ['stdout', 'stdinout'] types): If true, strips any escape sequences from the output stream before forwarding to the terminal.
 If a string, behaves as if true until the string is found in the output, which sets it to false.
 Useful to expunge escape sequences from EDK2 during boot. logfile     string      Optional (defaults to none, only applies to ['stdout', 'stdinout'] types): Specifies path to a log file where all output to the terminal will be duplicated.
 =========== =========== ===========